melborp/StateModelVisualization/src/ALMRangers.Vso.StateModelVisualization/overview.md

 The source to this extension is available on GitHub: [StateModelVisualization](https://github.com/melborp/StateModelVisualization).
 Feel free to take and modify.

-To learn more about developing an extension for Visual Studio Online, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview).
+To learn more about developing an extension for Visual Studio Team Services, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview).

 [Third Party Notice](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/taavi-koosaar/extension/StateModelVisualization/latest/assetbyname/ThirdPartyNotice.txt).